 Grammar, spelling, and punctuation contribute to your work’s overall clarity, which is incredibly important for the first page.
 Simple mistakes can often lead to misunderstandings, but perfect control over grammar and syntax gives readers confidence in your abilities as a storyteller.
 Readers are more willing to stick around and read your story if you write confidently and without mistakes.
 Likewise, an editor or publisher is more likely to give your story a chance if you don’t make careless mistakes on the first page.

 If you don’t have all the grammar and punctuation rules memorized, or you aren’t a very strong speller, then don’t fret.
-There are robust grammar checkers that can help you edit your story as you go, such as Grammarly (the one that I use).
-Grammarly has a lot of functionality for being a free program, so it’s generally what I recommend for everyone regardless of their skill level.
+Most programs do have a decent spellcheck built in, but aren’t always great at catching grammar and punctuation mistakes.
+There are some more robust grammar checkers that can help you edit your story as you go, such as Grammarly (the one that I use).
+It has a lot of functionality for being a free program, so it’s generally what I recommend for everyone regardless of their skill level.

 Don’t Make a Prologue